IncroyablePix/Trema/README.md

 Admits only integer numbers in RGBA form.

 ### widget-background-color
 The background color of widgets such as text inputs etc.

 Admits only integer numbers in RGBA form.

+### widget-background-color-hover
+The background color of widgets such as text inputs etc. when hovered with mouse.

+Admits only integer numbers in RGBA form.

+### widget-background-color-active
+The background color of widgets such as text inputs etc. when they have focus.

+Admits only integer numbers in RGBA form.

+### button-color
+The background color for buttons.

+Admits only integer numbers in RGBA form.

+### button-color-hover
+The background color for buttons when hovered with mouse.

+Admits only integer numbers in RGBA form.

+### button-color-active
+The background color for buttons when they are clicked onto.

+Admits only integer numbers in RGBA form.